Joey (TV series)

 Joey is an American sitcom created by Scott Silveri and Shana Goldberg-Meehan.
 It is a spin-off sequel to Friends, with Matt LeBlanc reprising his role as Joey Tribbiani.
 It premiered on NBC on September 9, 2004.
 Midway through the second season, the show was placed on hiatus but returned on March 7, 2006.
-Only one more episode aired before the show was pulled.
-NBC canceled the series due to low ratings in May 2006.
+Only one more episode aired on NBC, before the show was canceled due to low ratings in May 2006.
+However, the final eight episodes were released in various international markets before Warner Bros. released them on the Friends YouTube channel in 2025.

 Overview

 After the events of Friends, Joey Tribbiani has struck out on his own and moved to Hollywood, hoping to truly make it as an actor.
 After reuniting with his high-strung sister, Gina, a hairdresser, Joey moves in with his genius twenty-year-old nephew Michael, who is a rocket scientist.
 He begins a tentative romance with his superintendent, Alexis Garrett, and becomes close friends with fellow aspiring actor Zach Miller.